ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 # What sets this project apart?

-*Give some reasons why this game is not like every other game out there.
-Whether the learning objective is unique, the gameplay mechanics are new, or what.
-You should persuade the reader that your game is novel and worthy of development.
-Consider arguments that would be persuasive to a Venture Capitalist, Teacher, or Researcher.
-These might be focused on learning needs, too.*

 - The environmental protection is increasingly important to all of us.
 - We have to raise kids attention to environmental protection, the earlier the better.
 - The game is based on Delaware Estuary so people are familiar with it.